sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 While this process will migrate your core data (including user accounts, configuration, repository-metadata, etc.), the new Docker Compose deployment will need to regenerate all the other derived data:

 * Repositories will be re-cloned
-* Search indexes are recreated
+* Search indexes will be rebuilt from scratch

 This derived data may take awhile to regenerate if you have a lot of repositories.